This page contains the full text of Chapter 2 from

 The bad news is that there is nothing inevitable about such an outcome.
 Science and technology, by themselves, cannot guarantee the emergence of sustainable superabundance.
-Instead, as Chapter 3 highlights, it will be imperative to pay close attention to critical elements of the broader social context within which science and technology operate – namely, politics, economics, and the public mood.
+Instead, as Chapter 3 highlights, it will be imperative to pay close attention to critical elements of the broader social context within which science and technology operate, namely, politics, economics, the investment landscape, and the public mood.
 Astute collective management of these elements will make all the difference between superabundance and super-tragedy.

-Chapter 4 of the Manifesto follows on by addressing an even more important part of the context – the question of fundamental values and core priorities.
+Chapter 4 of this Invitation follows on by addressing an even more important part of the context, namely, fundamental values and core priorities.
 That chapter proposes values and priorities which could profoundly uplift the public mood and radically enhance human capacity for positive change.

-The Manifesto’s final chapter – Chapter 12 – summarises a set of practical projects to reduce the likelihood of disaster and increase the likelihood of triumph.
+The final chapter of the Invitation – Chapter 12 – summarises a set of practical projects to reduce the likelihood of disaster and increase the likelihood of triumph.

 An abundance of clean energy